-Rachel Hamstra, Guild Certified Feldenkrais Practitioner
+Rachel Hamstra, Guild Certified Feldenkrais Practitioner(CM)

-I have been a student of the Feldenkrais Method® for 20+ years, and have developed a deep personal connection with the work I teach.
+I have been a student of the Feldenkrais Method® for over 20 years, and have developed a deep personal connection with the work I teach.
 As a student, I underwent hip surgery in infancy through adolescence, which was followed by a years-long rehabilitation process using the Feldenkrais Method.
 My work with my practitioners and in my training has allowed me to explore all sorts of physical activities I never imagined could be so possible for me.
 I am able to dance, go on long hikes, ride horses, garden for hours at a time, and crawl around on the floor with preschoolers.
 For more information on my experience, check out this blog post.

 I love getting clients involved in their own well-being, and creating a space where we can discover together about how change can happen.
 I teach in a trauma-informed manner, and it is my honor and responsibility to create a space where clients feel safe to explore.
 I am thrilled to have the opportunity to come full circle as a practitioner and share what I've learned.
 I find joy in helping others find the same sense of curiosity, hope, ease, and confidence that my practitioners gave me.

 My practice is queer- and trans-friendly.
 I am queer, and my pronouns are she/her.
 I am a graduate of the Seattle Eastside Feldenkrais® Training III, 2012, and I am trained in Craniosacral Therapy through Bastyr University.
 I am a member of Feldenkrais Teachers in Seattle, and my practice can be found in the Ingersoll Healthcare Provider Database and the NW Ladies in Business Health and Wellness Guide.